Queen Emma of Hawaii: Royal election of 1874

-After the death of King Lunalilo, Emma decided to run in the constitutionally-mandated royal election against future King Kalākaua.
+After the death of King Lunalilo, Emma decided to run in the constitutionally mandated royal election against future King Kalākaua.
 She claimed that Lunalilo had wanted her to succeed him, but died before a formal proclamation could be made.

-The day after Lunalilo died, Kalākaua declared himself candidate for the throne.
+The day after Lunalilo died, Kalākaua declared himself a candidate for the throne.
 The next day Queen Emma did the same.
 The first real animosity between the Kamehamehas and Kalākaua begun to appear, as he published a proclamation:

 Queen Emma issued her proclamation the next day:

-Emma's candidacy was agreeable to many Native Hawaiians, not only because her husband was a member of the Kamehameha Dynasty, but she was also closer in descent to Hawaii's first king, Kamehameha The Great, than her opponent.
-On foreign policy, she (like her husband) was pro-British while Kalākaua, although being pro-Hawaiian and somewhat pro-British, was more leaning toward the American.
-She also strongly wished to stop Hawaii's dependence on American industry and to give the Native Hawaiians a more powerful voice in government.
-While the people supported Emma, the Legislative Assembly, which actually elected the new monarch, favored Kalākaua, who won the election 39 – 6.
-News of her defeat caused a large-scale riot in which thirteen legislators supporting Kalākaua were injured; one, J. W. Lonoaea, ultimately died of his injuries.
+Emma's candidacy was agreeable to many Native Hawaiians, not only because her husband was a member of the Kamehameha Dynasty, but because she was also closer in descent to Hawaii's first King, Kamehameha the Great, than her opponent.
+On foreign policy, she (like her husband) was pro-British, while Kalākaua, although pro-Hawaiian and somewhat pro-British, leaned more toward the Americans.
+She also strongly wished to stop Hawaii's dependence on US industry and give Native Hawaiians a more powerful voice in government.
+The people supported Emma, but the Legislative Assembly, which actually elected the monarch, favored Kalākaua, who won the election, 39 – 6.
+News of her defeat caused a large-scale riot in which 13 legislators supporting Kalākaua were injured; one, J. W. Lonoaea, died of his injuries.

-In order to quell the civil disruption, American and British troops stationed on warships in Honolulu Harbor were landed with the permission of the Hawaiian government, and the rioters were arrested.
+To quell the civil unrest, US and British troops stationed on warships in Honolulu Harbor landed with the Hawaiian government's permission, and rioters were arrested.

-After the election, she retired from public life.
-While she would come to recognize Kalākaua as the rightful king, she would never speak with his wife Queen Kapiʻolani.
+After the election, Emma retired from public life.
+She came to recognize Kalākaua as the rightful king, but never spoke to his wife, Queen Kapiʻolani.

 She was known affectionately as the "Old Queen".
 King Kalākaua left a seat for her at any royal occasion, even though she rarely attended.

 Friendship with Queen Victoria

 Despite the great differences in their kingdoms, Queen Emma and Queen Victoria became lifelong friends; both had lost sons and spouses.
-They exchanged letters, and Emma met Victoria for the first time on September 9, 1865 on her trip to England and later spent a night at Windsor Castle on November 27.
+They exchanged letters, and Emma met Victoria for the first time on September 9, 1865, on her trip to England and later spent a night at Windsor Castle on November 27.

 Queen Victoria recorded in her journal on the afternoon of September 9, 1865:

 After luncheon I received Queen Emma, the widowed Queen of the Sandwich Islands or Hawaii.
 Met her in the Corridor & nothing could be nicer or more dignified than her manner.
 She is dark, but not more so than an Indian, with fine feathers [features?] & splendid soft eyes.
 She was dressed in just the same widow's weeds as I wear.
 I took her into the White Drawing room, where I asked to sit down next to me on the sofa.
 She was moved when I spoke to her of her great misfortune in losing her only child.
 She was very discreet & would only remain a few minutes.
 She presented her lady, Mrs. Hoopile whose husband is her Chaplain, both being Hawaiians....